-This Potato Cheddar Perogy recipe is a Canadian and American classic, with roots from Poland and Eastern Europe.
+This Potato Cheddar Pierogi recipe is a Canadian and American classic, with roots from Poland and Eastern Europe.
 Boiled or fried, served with homemade sour cream, Potato and Cheddar dumplings are the perfect comfort food!
 They're so popular in North America that you can even find a Perogy Pizza recipe!

-While you can buy perogies in grocery stores in North America, homemade perogies are always tastier!
+Absolutely, but don't!
+While you can buy Perogies in grocery stores in North America, homemade Perogies are always tastier!
 There's something in the dough of store bought Perogies that just don't taste the same.
 Maybe it's the mass production, or lack of flavor, or maybe they're rolled too thick?
 It's not a difficult recipe, and great fun to make with the family.
 Well, who am I kidding, I hated making these as a kid, but loved eating them!

 This Pierogi recipe is just an Americanized version of the Eastern European classic.
 Mashed potato is a traditional filling, but mixing with cheddar cheese has become popular in Canada and the States.
 Cheddar Cheese is not native to to Pierogies or Vareniki from the old country, but it works well.
 Sometimes I even add fried bacon pieces into this potato cheese filling, so tasty.
 You can serve with fried bacon and caramelized onions as well.